princesscheryl/TourLink/PAYSTACK_ARCHITECTURE.md

 1. BOOKING PAYMENT
    ─────────────────
    - Tourist pays for a service booking
-   - Payment goes into escrow
+   - Payment is recorded and booking confirmed
-   - Released to provider after service completion
    - Supports discount codes
    - 15% commission deducted